martihmy/Compliant_control/README.md

 ## Setup of the implemented controllers

-In order to run the implemented controllers, the package https://github.com/martihmy/Compliant_control, is to replace panda_simulator.
+In order to run the implemented controllers, this package (https://github.com/martihmy/Compliant_control), is to replace panda_simulator.
 Additionally, the four python scripts in the folder Modifications, is to replace the files with the same names in the PILCO-, franka_ros_interface- and panda_robot packages respectively.